jschweiz/PDPSimulation/auction/readme.md

 ## Questions
 - How many competitors at max ? --> if not too many, can compute the plan for each competitor

+## Biding strategy
+- We are in a *reverse auction* mechanism
+- No obvious paper talking about this particular situation --> dig deeper

 ## To do : CPMaker improvements
 ### Not wasting the previous computations (compute smarter)